FireRescue1 & Fire Chief Editorial Advisory Board

 President/CEO, International Public Safety Data Institute

 Dr. Lori Moore-Merrell is president and CEO of the International Public Safety Data Institute, an organization that procures, assembles, analyzes and reports information from fire, rescue and law enforcement data.
-She previously served for 26 years as a senior executive with the International Association of Fire Fighters (IAFF), responsible for frontline interaction with elected officials fire chiefs, and local labor leaders throughout the U.S. and Canada.
+She previously served for 26 years as a senior executive with the International Association of Fire Fighters (IAFF).
 She began her career as a firefighter/paramedic with the Memphis (Tennessee) Fire Department.
-Dr. Moore-Merrell is considered an expert in executive leadership, emergency response system evaluation, public safety resource deployment, community risk assessment, data collection and analysis, strategic planning, costs and benefits analysis, advocacy, consensus building, policy development and implementation and generational differences in the workplace.
+Dr. Moore-Merrell is considered an expert in executive leadership, emergency response system evaluation, public safety resource deployment, community risk assessment, data collection and analysis, strategic planning, costs and benefits analysis, advocacy, consensus building, policy development and implementation, and generational differences in the workplace.

 Fire Chief, Baltimore County (Maryland) Fire Department

-Joanne Rund began her career in 1987 in Howard County, Maryland, and was recently appointed fire chief of the Baltimore County Fire Department.
-She has served in a leadership role for 26 of her 32 years of service.
+Joanne Rund began her career in 1987 in Howard County, Maryland, and now serves as fire chief of the Baltimore County Fire Department.
 Before joining the career fire service, Rund served as a volunteer emergency services provider (EMS) in Carroll County, Maryland.
-At the national level, Rund works with the National Fallen Firefighters Foundation (NFFF) as the Region III advocate, coordinator and instructor.
-In 2006, she was elected to serve as a director-at-large with the International Association of Fire Chiefs (IAFC) Safety, Health and Survival Section for which she continues to serve.
+At the national level, Rund serves on the board of directors for the National Fallen Firefighters Foundation (NFFF).
+In 2006, she was elected to serve as a director-at-large with the IAFC Safety, Health and Survival Section for which she continues to serve.
 In 2018, Rund was accepted into the prestigious IAFC Fire Service Executive Development Institute Program.

 Executive Director, National Fallen Firefighter’s Foundation

-Fire Chief Ronald Jon Siarnicki, also one of our columnists, began his fire service career with the Prince George's County Fire/EMS Department in 1978 and with 24 years of fire, rescue and emergency medical services operational experience, he has progressed through the ranks to chief.
-In July 2001, Chief Siarnicki retired from the Prince George’s County Fire/EMS Department to take the position of executive director of the National Fallen Firefighters Foundation.
+Fire Chief Ronald Jon Siarnicki began his fire service career with the Prince George's County Fire/EMS Department in 1978, and with 24 years of fire, rescue and EMS operational experience, he has progressed through the ranks to chief.
+In July 2001, Chief Siarnicki retired from the Prince George’s County Fire/EMS Department to take the position of executive director of the National Fallen Firefighters Foundation (NFFF).

 Research Engineer, UL Firefighter Safety Research Institute